Rear view of a Tesla Model X with falcon doors open, parked in a scenic park setting.

 • At 100 km/h on the Trans-Canada, a heavier Hyundai Ioniq 5 matches a Chevy Bolt because aerodynamic shape beats curb weight.

-• Canada's EVAP incentive program is actively steering buyers toward smaller vehicles while the efficiency story attached to them is incomplete.
+• Canada's EVAP incentive program is steering buyers toward smaller vehicles while the efficiency story attached to them is incomplete.

 • The DOE's 80% powertrain efficiency figure is real but tells you nothing about whether the body shape uses those electrons well.